-29. Both councils have to be able to respond and recover from a disruption to their Information and Communications Technology (ICT) infrastructure.
-We have identified the IT systems critical to council services and the recovery of most systems is included in the ICT business continuity plan.
-The recovery of systems run by our contractors e.g. Capita, are included in their business continuity arrangements.
-Details of replacement servers, workplaces and telephony at the remote recovery centre are included in the disaster recovery plan.
+29. The Council has to be able to respond and recover from a disruption to its Information and Communications Technology (ICT) infrastructure.
+There are eighteen IT systems identified as critical to Council services.
+The recovery most of these systems is included in the ICT Business Continuity Plan.
+The Council's financial services contractor Capita runs the remaining systems and recovery of these will be included in their business continuity arrangements.
+The Council will have a Disaster Recovery Plan offering replacement servers, workplaces and telephony at the remote Disaster Recovery Centre.